Occupational Health and Safety

 Project example, objectives, and goals

 In addition, the Company provides opportunities for employees to report accidents and high-risk activities that occur through various channels.
 The Company also establishes procedures for investigating accidents.
 The Accident Investigation Committee is responsible for investigating, analyzing the accident, and determining appropriate solutions.
-From the safety risk assessment of employees and contractors, five high-risk activities were found, consisting of rider delivery, works by freight contractors, works by the repair contractor, forklift driving, and machinery-related works.
-In 2022, there were fatal accidents from high-risk activities.
+From the safety risk assessment of employees and contractors, 5 high-risk activities were found, consisting of rider delivery, works by freight contractors, works by the repair contractor, forklift driving, and machinery-related works.
+In 2023, there were fatal accidents from 2 high-risk activities.
+Including the work of freight contractor works and rider delivery.
 The results of the investigation can be summarized as follows:

 High-risk activities Unsafe Situation (cause) Unsafe Actions (cause) Solution/Preventive Measures